joshyyu/KohiApp/README.md

 # KohiApp
 Final Year Project.
-Productivity app called Kohi
+Productivity app called Kohi Please download the master branch.
+Stage is the backup where it was used for version control

 X19369011.student.ncirl.ie